-In Peru, several large export crops rely disproportionately on female labor (Calisaya Arangoitia and Flores Mego, 2006; Ferm, 2008).
+In Peru, several large export crops disproportionately rely on female labor (Calisaya Arangoitia and Flores Mego, 2006; Ferm, 2008).
 A range of studies argue that this is due to women's comparative advantage in production and processing (Maria, 1986; Duara and Mallick, 2012; Santa María et al., 2020).
-The three key female-dominated crops are asparagus, rice, and tea.
+The three female-dominated crops are asparagus, rice, and tea.
 These crops comprise a large share of Peru's agricultural economy: in 2019 the export value of these three crops put together was approximately 9.3% of total Peruvian agricultural exports.
 Export demand shocks that affect these crops, therefore, have a large impact on labor market opportunities that disproportionately affect female workers.

 Asparagus, rice, and tea require skills that, on average, are more common in women than in men.
-This leads employers to strongly favor female labor because they believe women are better equipped to perform these tasks (Santa María et al., 2020).15 Asparagus is a delicate are superior to women, or (iii) they feel their masculinity has been threatened (Dutton and Golant, 2008).
+This leads employers to strongly favor female labor because they believe women are better equipped to perform these tasks (Santa María et al., 2020).
+Asparagus is a delicate vegetable, so harvesting, processing, and packaging favors skills considered to be 'feminine', such as fine motor skills and attention to detail (Calisaya Arangoitia and Flores Mego, 2006).
+As a result, of the 60,000 Peruvians employed in the asparagus industry, around 70% of field workers and more than 95% of processing plant workers are women (Ferm, 2008).